ltgoslo/From_Pain_to_Praise/README.md

 # From Pain to Praise: Aspect-Based Sentiment-Analysis for Norwegain Patient Feedback
-This repository contains the code, link to models and ABSA guidelines associated with our paper.
+This repository contains the full paper, code, link to models and ABSA guidelines associated with our paper.

 ### Models
 #### NorBERT3 large